tommasodeangeli97/assignment1_rt2/README.md

 # modality one

-using differents widgets I the user interface is completely interactable, enjoy following the instructions given on jupyter!
+using differents widgets the user interface is completely interactable, enjoy following the instructions given on jupyter!

 # modality two